SamBroner/ToDo/README.md

     * Each ToDo is getting its own directory.
 That's somewhat interesting.
 * The SharedDirectory order is a weak guarantee: the Map is based on insert order which would be different on two different machines

+# Style Guidelines
+* Could I move the StateManagement into the data object?
+* I could move state/hooks into some sort of aqueduct layer?